regolith-linux/voulage/README.md

 ## Status

-This repository and the packages it hosts are in active development.
+This repository and the packages it hosts are in *active development* and should not be considered stable.
 We appreciate bug reports if issues are found.
 If you are looking for the stable or release version of Regolith go to https://regolith-linux.org/download.

 ### `regolith-desktop` installable status